gr2m/appcache-nanny/README.md

 As we all know, the [Application Cache is a Douchbag](http://alistapart.com/article/application-cache-is-a-douchebag).
 It's time to teach it some manners – The appCache Nanny for Rescue!

 No more manifest attributes on your HTML files.
-Weathere you want to cache your assets offline or not, when to start ... you are in control™
+Whether you want to cache your assets offline or not, when to start ...
+You Are In Control™

 Have a glance: